Scalable Optimization and Control (SOC) Lab

 Research overview

-Connected and autonomous vehicles (CAVs): We try to 1) identify fundamental performance limits of linear control strategies for platooning of CAVs; 2) to reveal the fundamental ability of CAVs in shaping traffic flow and design traffic-oriented strategies for CAVs in mixed traffic systems.
+• Connected and autonomous vehicles (CAVs): We try to 1) identify fundamental performance limits of linear control strategies for platooning of CAVs; 2) reveal the fundamental ability of CAVs in shaping traffic flow and design traffic-oriented strategies for CAVs in mixed traffic systems.

-We are also looking for highly motivated students to join the SOC lab.
+We are also looking for highly motivated students to join the SOC Lab.
 Check here: Join us!

 1. Data-driven and learning-based control